-International students are required to submit to Eureka College an initial payment of \$1,000.00.
-The first payment will cover the deposit, orientation, emergency fund, and housing deposit, with the remaining going to the student's account.
-In the event that an international students cancels his or her deposit, \$200 is non-refundable, but the rest of the initial payment is refundable, minus wire transfer fees.
+International students are required to submit to Eureka College an initial deposit of \$200.00.
 International students may be considered for all Eureka College scholarships.
 Each student will receive an individualized award letter which will list any scholarships the student will receive, as well as a total amount for tuition.
 A second payment is due prior to the beginning of classes, and the third payment is due before the second semester begins in January.
 Any reduction in cost due to merit-based scholarships will be taken off the second and third payments.